Italian Unionist Movement

+In January 1946, the party established a youth section known as the "Italian Unionist Youth" (Gioventù Unionista Italiana).
+According to Noel Rawnsley—Chairman of The Federalists at the time—the Italian Unionist Movement was regarded as "the largest federalist organization in the world".
+The youth section was intended to "awaken in the minds of the young a lively sense of the brotherhood of man", advocating for federalist principles, democracy, and international collaboration.
+It was also resolved "to remain outside of all political competition, determined to adhere strictly to the principles of true democracy and in open opposition to every form of dictatorship".
+By focusing on youth engagement, the party sought to advance its vision of Italian alignment with the United States and a broader global federation.

 After some success in local elections in Southern Italy in 1946, the party ran in the 1946 Italian general election, the first general elections held in Italy after the fall of fascism.
-The party's results were very poor, receiving only 0.3% of votes, with only Ugo Damiani being elected in the Constituent Assembly.
+The party's results were very poor, receiving only 0.3% of votes, with only Ugo Damiani being elected as a deputy in the Constituent Assembly.
 As MP, Damiani supported federalistic ideas, but the main goal of the party was evidently impossible to reach.
 As the American government did not support the party or its project, the movement was disbanded in 1948.